 Some cars such as Tesla have gone one step further and offer Spotify and Netflix without the need for your phone.
 (The video option is only available in Park.)

 With all this on offer, why would a car come equipped with a CD player?
 Well, surprisingly some models still have the option available.

 If you are a die-hard CD listener all is not lost.
 There are some car brands that still offer a CD player.
 Why is this?
 Well, basically it’s to do with the demographic of their buyers.
 The most notable brand being Lexus.
 Lexus is a luxury car but that’s not the reason it has held onto the CD Player.
 The reason is there’s not too many twenty or even thirty-somethings buying a new Lexus.
 They have aimed at the older generation who in fairness is not quite as quick to adapt to new tech.

 This is not by any means a blanket referral to any child of the 60s, Lexus also offers Apple CarPlay and Android Auto, but they understand their customer base and don’t want to scare them off.
 It’s called hedging your bets!
-And to be a pretty good movie.
+And has proved to be a pretty good move.

 CDs were invented by the Japanese in the early ’80s and so to me, it’s not surprising that many of the car models that still have CD players are Japanese cars.